 How much should I budget for my safari in Kenya?

-Kenya is a cash economy.
-Most restaurants, lodges or campsites do not accept cards, with the exceptions being the upmarket lodges and restaurants in Nairobi.
+Most restaurants, lodges or campsites do not accept foreign debit cards.
+Paying with foreign credit cards (Visa and Mastercard) is possible at the more upmarket hotels and restaurants.
 ATMs are widely available across the country.
 KCB, Barclays and Citibank are among the more reliable banks accepting MasterCard, Maestro and Visa.
-We recommend that you bring additional Euros or US Dollars with you in cash, for unforeseen costs.
-US Dollars and Euros can easily be changed to Kenyan Shillings at any Forex Bureau in most provincial towns.
-Also, bring additional cards, as the daily uptake with a foreign card is limited at the ATMs.
+Do bring additional cards, as the daily uptake with a foreign card is limited at the ATMs.

-Kenya is not a low budget destination.
-But it is possible to enjoy Kenya with a smaller pocket if you follow our budget travel tips...
+Kenya is not a low-budget destination.
+But it is surely possible to enjoy Kenya with a smaller pocket if you follow our budget travel tips...